tanzilzubair/google_mobile_ads_manager/README.md

 ad.showAppOpenAd();
 ```

-App Open Ads can be shown based in a probabilistic method (for example, when an App Open Ad should be shown 60% of the time a user opens the app) by passing the probability, ranging from `0.0` to `1.0` to `AppOpenAdInitializer.loadChance`.
+App Open Ads can be shown based on a probabilistic method (for example, when an App Open Ad should be shown 60% of the time a user opens the app) by passing the probability, ranging from `0.0` to `1.0` to `AppOpenAdInitializer.loadChance`.

 **Note:**
-- Depending on what `ManagedAppOpenAd.loadChance` is, the `ManagedOpenAd` may be null.
-Passing no value results in a `loadChance` of `1.0`,  which guarantees the `ManagedOpenAd` will always be loaded.
+- Depending on what `ManagedAppOpenAd.loadChance` is, the `ManagedAppOpenAd` may be null.
+Passing no value results in a `loadChance` of `1.0`,  which guarantees the `ManagedAppOpenAd` will always be loaded.

 ```dart
 // Initializing the App Open Ad with an AppOpenAdInitializer configuration